rocky-linux/documentation/docs/guides/security/pam.md

 * `!`: means negation, or "all except".
 * `*`: is the wildcard character.

-The columns correspond to :
+The columns correspond to:

 * `services`: a logical list of services managed by PAM that are also to be managed by this rule
 * `ttys`: a logical list of related devices
 * `users`: logical list of users managed by the rule
 * `times`: a logical list of authorized time slots

-How to manage time slots :
+How to manage time slots:

 * Days: `Mo`, `Tu`, `We`, `Th`, `Fr,` `Sa`, `Su`, `Wk`, (Monday to Friday), `Wd` (Saturday and Sunday), and `Al` (Monday to Sunday)
 * The hourly range: `HHMM-HHMM`